sodexx7/BlockMagic_Swap/EquitySwapIntro.md

 - Should allow Notional (10/100/1000) with multiplier
   - This will allow matching of position
-- We should introduce a Margin call mechanism:
+- We should introduce a Margin call mechanism (version 2):
+  - Reserve
   - Dipslay margin call satus from contract
   - Give 24h to 36h (1 to 1.5 days) to repay
   - For the minimum margin
     - We can use the volatily 1 week of the underlying
-- We should only give yield only for shot leg
+- We should only give yield only for short leg
   - To avoid arbitrage !!!
 - Problem if we use ratio to sanction people with less money
   - Need to check for arbitrage opportunity (Opening a lot of contract)
-- We should do Long GOOGLE VS Short Google i/o GOOGLE VS AMAZON
+- We should do Long GOOGLE VS Short Google i/o GOOGLE VS AMAZON V2 - V3
+- Fix rate VS Google => Aave/Defi Rate Vs Google perfomance